Melatonin: Hormone or Supplement

 • Commit to a regular bedtime (even on the weekend) to ensure a consistent release of melatonin each night

-• Maintain a regular dinner and breakfast time, this supports circadian rhythm
+• Maintain a regular dinner and breakfast time, this supports the circadian rhythm

-Melatonin supplementation is one of the main questions that gets asked in relation to sleep.
-Understanding the mechanisms behind natural melatonin production can help people make choices to support sleep and waking life.
+Whether or not to supplement with melatonin is one of the main questions associated with sleep hygience.
+Understanding the mechanisms behind its natural production can help people make choices to support sleep and waking life.

 About